 - Description of the work product(s) and outcome(s)

-Submissions should not exceed eight pages.
+Submissions should be between two to eight pages.

 EPA will evaluate the technical merit of each submission using the following factors:

 - Clarity and Effectiveness of Proposed Approach (40 points)